PipedreamHQ/pipedream/docs/docs/quickstart/next-steps/README.md

 # Beyond the Basics

-Now that you've completed the quickstart for workflows, learn how to:
+**Congratulations!
+You've completed the quickstart and you're ready to start building workflows on Pipedream!**

+Check out the rest of the docs if you want to learn more about Pipedream's advanced capabilities to:

 - Maintain state between workflow executions
 - Manage the execution rate and concurrency of workflow executions